xpdAcq/PDFstream/docs/source/tutorials1/xpd_server.rst

 The scalar data like temperature will be in the .csv files in the folder ``scalar_data``.
 You can match the scalar data with the image by the start id and the sequence number in the file.
 The reduced data like XRD and PDF will be in the .csv files in folder ``array_data``.
+Each column in the dataframe in the .csv files is an array data.
-You can match the array data with the image by the start id and the sequence number in the file.
+You can match the dataframe with the image by the start id and the sequence number in the file.
 The metadata like the sample information, wavelength of the beam, and the experiment setup are saved in the .json files in folder ``metadata``.